guettli/Microsoft-365-vs-Google-Workspace/README.md

 Google Workspace has no native client, which means that the solution from Google does not waste resources.

+# Google wants my Feedback

+It is straight forware to send a feedback message to Google if something does not work as expected.
+In Gmail it is a "question-mark in a circle icon" and in Google docs it is via the menu item "help".

+I have not seen something like this in MS o365.
+I would like to tell Microsoft that the resubmit-feature of emails is broken since some days.
+I resubmit an email to next week, and five minutes later the email is in my inbox again.
+This worked in the past, but since some days it is broken.
+I would like to tell MS this, but they don't provide an easy way to send feedback.

 # Where Microsoft is better

 Microsoft is better at reading/writing their docx format.
 But I don't need this feature.